 ☐ Agree on the importance of an annual evaluation, as a basis for continuous improvement

-☐ Establish who is responsible for the execution (Company Secretary?
+☐ Establish who is responsible for the practical execution (Company Secretary?
 General Counsel?).

-☐ Agree who will participate in the evaluation, and whether to evaluate individual members.
+☐ Agree who will participate in the evaluation, and how to evaluate individual members.

 ☐ Agree that all responses will be anonymized, for more open honest discussion of issues.